YousofDev/Bus-Ticketing/README.md

 ## 🔄 CI/CD Pipeline

-The project uses **GitHub Actions** for continuous integration and deployment:
+The project uses **GitHub Actions** for automated building and testing:
-- **Testing**: Runs code quality checks and tests on every push/pull request.
+- **Testing**: Runs code quality checks and tests based on specific trigger strategy.
 - **Building**: Builds Docker images and push it to a container registry.
 - **Running**: Runs Docker containers and ensure the api working successfully.